fleetdm/fleet/handbook/business-operations/README.md

 >
 > More info: https://fleetdm.com/handbook/business-operations#inform-managers-about-hours-worked

+### Change the DRI of a consultant

+1. In the [KPIs](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0) sheet, find the consultant's column.
+2. Change the DRI documented there to the new DRI who will receive information about the consultant's hours.

 ### Run US contractor payroll
 For Fleet's US contractors, running payroll is a manual process: